 Staff Analysis: The proposed amendment will not materially affect the growth projections upon which the Comprehensive Plan is based.
-The proposed amendment is intended to be a temporary designation to protect lands with identified mineral resources.
-No housing development is proposed or allowed under the proposed designation.
-Furthermore, the Kitsap County Code (Section 17.170.065) establishes a framework for removing the Mineral Resource designation once mineral resource extraction has completed.
+The proposed amendment is intended to be an interim designation to protect lands with identified mineral resources.
+The Kitsap County Code (Section 17.170.065) establishes a framework for removing the Mineral Resource designation once mineral resource extraction has completed.
 Upon confirmation that the surface mining permit has been closed by the Washington State Department of Natural Resources (DNR), Kitsap County will include the site on the next scheduled Comprehensive Plan amendment docket.
-The Board of County Commissioners will rescind the Mineral Resource Overlay designation and zoning classification, reverting the site back to the underlying Forest Resource Lands designation and classification.
+The Board of County Commissioners will rescind the Mineral Resource Overlay designation and zoning classification, reverting the site back to the underlying Rural Protection designation and classification.

 - b.
-Any proposed change to land designated as natural resource land shall recognize that natural resource designations are intended to be long-term designations and shall further be dependent on one or more of the following: - A substantial change in circumstances pertaining to the Comprehensive Plan or public policy;
+Any proposed change to land designated as natural resource land shall recognize that natural resource designations are intended to be long-term designations and shall further be dependent on one or more of the following: - i.
+A substantial change in circumstances pertaining to the Comprehensive Plan or public policy;